llvm/llvm-project/mlir/docs/Tutorials/MlirOpt.md

-Running `mlir-opt` with no flags will consume textual or bytecode IR from the standard input, parse and run verifiers on it, and write the textual format back to standard out.
+Running `mlir-opt` with no flags will consume textual or bytecode IR from the standard input, parse and run verifiers on it, and write the textual format back to the standard output.
 This is a good way to test if an input MLIR is well-formed.

 `mlir-opt --help` shows a complete list of flags